MicrosoftDocs/nav-content/dynamics-nav-app/ui-enter-criteria-filters.md

 ---
-title: Searching Data and Entering Filter Criteria | Microsoft Docs
+title: Searching Data and Entering Filter Criteria
 description: Describes how to work with filters, such as the Quick Filter, to refine the results you get when you search for data.
 services: project-madeira
 documentationcenter: ''